 $ 75.00This is a "pencil" of "The Old Cheyenne."
 The reference photograph was taken in 1930 by Edward S.Curtis.

 $ 55.00This is a "pencil" of "Raven Blanket,"- Nez Perce.
-The culturally diverse Nez Perce inhabited the Great Basin region of the United States and were skilled horse breeders and hunters.
+The culturally diverse Nez Perce inhabited the Great Basin region of the United States and were skilled horse breeders and outdoor enthusiasts.
 The photo used for reference was taken by Edward Sheriff Curtis, circa 1890s.

 $ 55.00This is a "pencil" of "Slow Bull.
 Born in 1844, Slow Bull was an esteemed Ogallala sub chief and warrior who valiantly fought in numerous battles with the Kootenai, Blackfoot, Pawnee, Shoshone, and Apsaroke.
-A band of the Lakota or Teton Sioux tribe, the Ogallala inhabited the North American Plains and Prairies west of the Missouri River, and were primarily hunters.
+A band of the Lakota or Teton Sioux tribe, the Ogallala inhabited the North American Plains and Prairies west of the Missouri River.
 The photo used for reference was taken by Edward Sheriff Curtis, circa 1890s.

 $ 75.00This is a "pencil" original done of a middle-aged Native American, "Split Sky".
 This is a larger version of him.
 Karchner actually started his "Western Collection" with a miniature of "Split Sky."
 F.W.
 Glaser, a little-known photographer, took the reference photo that Karchner used to draw from in Brockton, Massachusetts, 1909.

 $ 55.00This is a "pencil" of a noble looking Native American which was unknown.
 The reference photo was taken by William Marion Pennington.
 Even the date of the reference photograph was not known.
 It was probably around 1900.